European Tech Regulation

 Key impacts

-In more detail, the revisions will:
+In more detail, it:

 • Software (both embedded and stand-alone software, with limited exceptions) including artificial intelligence (AI) systems.